SwimmingHoles.info logo

 BATHING SUITS Customary at some places, optional others

 DIRECTIONS From I-40 in southwest Durham, take Exit 266 to RT 86 north.
 Go a very short way on RT 86 and turn east (right) on Whitfield Rd.
-Go 3 miles on Whitfield Rd. to the SECOND parking pull-out area on the left.
+Go 3 miles on Whitfield Rd. to the THIRD parking pull-out area on the left.
 Do not park where there are "no parking" signs; cars have been ticketed and/or towed when parked illegally.

-There is a broad trail here that leads into the forest.
-Keep to the left for the shortest route to New Hope Creek; after about 0.6 mile you will come to a vehicle turnaround area at the end of the trail.
-At the far end of the turnaround there is a marked trailhead leading to the creek; follow that (keep right at fork) to the bottom and the creek.
-Stay on the marked trail - the trail is steep and climbing down the face of the cliff can be very hazardous.
+Updated directions contributed by a visitor in 2013:"There is a broad trail here that leads into the forest.
+Keep to the left for the shortest route to New Hope Creek; after a short walk you will come to a wooden fence directing you off to the right - part of a bluff protection program.
+Follow this trail down to the creek, staying to the left as you go downhill (Don't turn off onto "High and Dry" trail, connector trail or trail marked "dead end") to the bottom and the creek.
+Stay on the marked trail, the bluffs are high here and trail conservancy groups are trying to protect them from erosion.
 At the foot of the trail turn right and after about 0.1 mile you will see a large rocky outcropping on the opposite side of the creek.
 There is a small swimming area just downstream from this point, and the rocks make a good place to dry off in the sun.
-Many other swimming spots can be found both upstream and downstream from here.
-You can also get to the downstream sites by keeping to the right on the trail from the parking area; this trail is not nearly as steep as the first one but is much longer to get to any of the swimming holes.
+Many other swimming spots can be found downstream from here.
+You can also go a short way upstream, but will eventually be stopped by bluffs that block the trail and reach down into the water.
+You can swim or wade here as well, but signs are posted asking that you not go further upstream along the bank from here.
+You can also get to the downstream sites by keeping to the right on the trail from the parking area; this trail is not nearly as steep as the first one but is much longer to get to any of the swimming holes."

 CONFIDENCE Very confident